Australia's Crown readies high-stakes casino tower yet pledges remain outstanding

 Should that happen, Crown would likely run the 271 metre tower as a luxury hotel and entertainment hub, and recoup some of its investment selling the 82 tower apartments for tens of millions of dollars apiece, they said.

-It would also continue to operate casinos in Melbourne, in Victoria state, and Perth, in Western Australia.
-Even so, the Victoria's regulator has begun disciplinary action over revelations at the New South Wales inquiry, and the firm is under investigation by the federal financial crime watchdog.
+It would also continue to operate casinos in Melbourne, in Victoria state and Perth, in Western Australia.
+Even so, Victoria's regulator has begun disciplinary action over revelations at the New South Wales inquiry, and the company is under investigation by the federal financial crime watchdog.
+REUTERS

-"The challenge... will be to restore the integrity of the business over the period impacted by the pandemic, and be in a position to operate at full capacity thereafter," said Angus Gluskie, managing director of White Funds Management, which holds Crown shares.

 BT is now on Telegram!